EricHugo/miComplete/README.rst

 **miComplete**
 ==============

-- Eric Hugoson (eric@hugoson.org / eric.hugoson@imbim.uu.se / @EricHugo)
+- Eric Hugoson (eric@hugoson.org / hugoson@evolbio.mpg.de / @EricHugo)
 - Lionel Guy (guy.lionel@gmail.com / lionel.guy@imbim.uu.se / @LionelGuy)

 Introduction
 ----------------
-With the increasing rate of the production of genomics data, particularly metagenomic data, there is need for more and faster quality control of the resulting genomes.
-An increasing usage on metagenome assembled genomes (MAGs) means often working with incomplete genomes, which can be acceptable providing the researcher is cognizant of this.
+With the increasing rate of the production of genomics data, particularly metagenomic data, there is need for more and faster quality control of resulting assembled genomes.
+An increasing usage of metagenome assembled genomes (MAGs) means often working with incomplete genomes, which can be acceptable providing the researcher is cognizant of this.
 Therefore there is a clear use for software able to rapidly provide the stats that describe the quality and completeness of the genomes or genomic bins of interest.